Compiler-CampusMinden/CB-Vorlesung-Bachelor/homework/sheet06.md

 int main() {
     Token& x = next_token();                // no copy, `x` is just a new alias for `foo` ...
-    delete x;                               // caller needs to free this object }
+    delete &x;                              // caller needs to free this object }
 ```